-Methane Stripping of Landfill Leachate refers to the removal of dissolved methane from landfill leachate before it is directly pumped to a public sewer.
-If the methane dissolved in leachate was allowed to enter the sewers it may be present in sufficient concentrations to cause an explosion and/or asphyxiation risk within the sewer into which it flows.
+Methane Stripping of Landfill Leachate refers to the removal of dissolved methane from landfill leachate before it is directly pumped into a public sewer.
+If the methane dissolved in leachate was allowed to enter the sewers, it may be present in sufficient concentrations to cause an explosion and/or asphyxiation risk within the sewer into which it flows.

 Methane gas is invariably present in landfill leachate produced at landfill sites when waste naturally decomposes anaerobically and dissolves into the leachate.
-Methane is found at concentrations of up to about 60% in landfill gasses while the remaining 40% is largely carbon dioxide.
+Methane is found at concentrations of up to about 60% in landfill gases, while the remaining 40% is largely carbon dioxide.
 Leachate may contain dissolved methane at up to about 15 mg/l.

-There have been cases in which injury has occurred from unexpected methane sewer build-up.
-The most common has been that access chamber covers have been blown over 10 metres into the air by 10 metres or more, causing a serious injury hazard.
+There have been cases in which injuries have occurred from unexpected methane sewer buildup.
+The most common has been that access chamber covers have been blown into the air by 10 metres or more, causing a serious injury hazard.
 A quick search on YouTube will reveal several examples!

 Read on to find out more about methane stripping plant technology:

 On This Page

 - In What Other Circumstances May Methane Stripping Be Needed?

 - How Much Methane Is Too Much?